indigodarkwolf/box16/README.md

 	* `V`: video I/O reads and writes
 * `-nobinds` will disable most emulator keyboard bindings, allowing the X16 to see most keys and key chords.
 * `-nohostieee` will disable IEEE-488 hypercalls.
 These are normally enabled unless an SD card is attached or -serial is specified.
+* `-nopanels` will disable loading panel settings from the ini file.
+This option is not saved to the ini file.
 * `-nopatch` is an alias for `-ignore_patch`.
 * `-nosound` can be used to specify that the audio subsystem should not be enabled in the first place.
 This is incompatible with `-sound`.
 * `-nvram` lets you specify a 64 byte file for the system's non-volatile RAM.
 If it does not exist, it will be created once the NVRAM is modified.